 How was the crisis resolved?

-After about 18 months of negotiations led by various mediators and negotiators appointed by the Belgian King Albert II, the Flemish and Francophones finally reached a compromise deal in October 2011.
+After about 18 months of negotiations led by various mediators and negotiators appointed by King Albert II, the Flemish and Francophones finally reached a compromise deal in October 2011.

 How did the Belgians make it through the crisis?